 I’d REALLY like to get our government to listen to me.
 They waste so much money by not managing incontinence.
 I’d like to get them to force continence pad manufacturers to put health promotion information on the packaging, they are making huge profits out of people’s misery and I think they should be obliged to print basic information on every pack of pads.
 Anything that prompts people to seek help is a good thing, and, if you saw #doyerblardyexercises printed on every incontinence pad, well, it’d improve compliance.

-AND, I’d like to get medics understanding that most of these people can be self managing or cured with simple education.
-There’s really no need for gynaecologists to be snowed under with so many prolapses, or for the endless number of TVT surgeries.
+AND, I’d like to get medics understanding that most of these people can be self-managing or cured with simple education.
+There’s really no need for gynecologists to be snowed under with so many prolapses, or for the endless number of TVT surgeries.

 Women want a “quick fix”.
 That’s our fault.
 If the evidence says that 1:3 women are incontinent and 70-80% of that is curable, then we need physios helping these women!

-Why isn’t incontinence discussed on orthopaedic wards?
+Why isn’t incontinence discussed on orthopedic wards?
 Why is it acceptable that elderly people in residential care are padded up rather than toileted regularly?
-Why is most of the focus on continence around maternity services and not in schools – if we teach 16 year old kids wht the exercises are, and that they improve your sex life and that you should do them when you brush your teeth, well, the randy wee rascals will do them!
+Why is most of the focus on continence around maternity services and not in schools – if we teach 16-year-old kids what the exercises are, and that they improve your sex life and that you should do them when you brush your teeth, well, the randy wee rascals will do them!
 And, who knows what effect that could have on their pelvic floors once they get into their 50s and beyond.

 Who wants to see Gussie Grips on tour?
 Let’s bring her comedy all over the world!!

 If you loved what you saw, please write a comment (and share this link with others) in support of Elaine (Gusset Grippers)!

 Twitter again: @GussieGrips.
 Gusset Grippers also has a Facebook page and website.